-- Concrete and gabion weirs which act as settling ponds, to reduce and divert flow velocity or to redisperse water across former wetland areas to re-establish natural flow paths; - Earth or gabion structure plugs to raise channel floors and reduce water velocity; - Concrete and/or Reno mattress strips as road crossings to address channels and erosion in wetland from vehicle movement; and - Gabion structures (mattresses, blankets or baskets) to provide a platform for the growth of desired wetland vegetation.
+- Concrete and gabion weirs which act as erosion control structure, dissipating flow energy thus reducing flow velocity, raising the water table, and re-dispersing flow across previously desiccated wetland areas to re-establish natural flow paths; - Earth or gabion structure plugs or structures to raise channel floors, reduce water velocity or divert flow of certain parts of the wetland thus promoting more diffuse flow; - Concrete and/or Reno mattress strips which act as road crossings to address channels and erosion caused by vehicle movement in wetlands;

+• Gabion structures (mattresses, blankets or baskets) to provide a platform for the growth of desired wetland vegetation.

-The hard engineering interventions are supported by soft engineering interventions which include but are not limited to:
+The hard engineering interventions are supported by soft interventions which include but are not limited to:

-- Small earth berms or gabion structures to block artificial channels for divert water to certain parts of of a wetland: - The use of biodegradable or natural soil retention systems such as eco-logs, Macmat-R plant plugs, grass or hay bales, and brush-packing techniques; - The re-vegetation of stabilised areas with appropriate wetland and riparian plan species; - Invasive plant clearing; and - The fencing off of sensitive areas within the wetland to temporarily keep grazers out and to allow for re-establishment of vegetation.
+- Small earth berms or gabion structures to block artificial channels to divert water to certain parts of a wetland; - The use of biodegradable or natural soil retention systems such as eco-logs, Macmat-R, plant plugs, grass or hay bales, and brush-packing techniques; - The re-vegetation of stabilised areas with appropriate wetland and riparian plant species; - Invasive plant clearing; and - The fencing off of sensitive areas within the wetland to temporarily keep grazers out and to allow for re-establishment of vegetation.

-1.4.2 Spatial extent
+1.4.2 Extent of application

-This EMPr applies to WfWetlands projects in all nine provinces of the country.
+This EMPr applies to WfWets projects in all nine provinces of the country.

-1.4.3 Proponent/Implementer
+1.4.3 Proponent

-All WfWetlands projects must utilise and comply with the EMPr to manage the environmental impacts associated with programme's interventions.
+All WfWets projects must utilise and comply with the EMPr to manage the environmental impacts associated with programme's interventions.